feedhenry/snapscreen/docs/getting-started-with-openshift.md

 Once the volume has been set up on your host system, it can be mapped to the container by adding `-v <host-system-volume>:<folder-on-container>` when you run your container with `docker run`.
 An example of this with a mysql container might be something like:
 * `docker run -d --name mysql -e MYSQL_DATBASE=items -e MYSQL_USER=user1 -p 30306:3306 -v /var/local/mysql:var/lib/mysql mysql`

+* To automate things even further, the container folder to which you bind to might be a folder that is watched by the container and trigger some further setup actions within the container

 ## Coordinating multi-container applications ##

+### Benefits of multi-container applications ###

+Splitting the components of an application among several containers can make sense.
+In doing so, applications can be scaled in a more fine-grained and efficient manner, where only the necessary components are scaled as opposed to the entire application.

+This can lend itself to a micro-services approach, especially where application components can be split logically and easily, ie deploying a server and the db it uses in seperate containers for example.

+### Obstacles with multi-container environments ###

+Coordinating a multi-container environment is not without its obstacles.
+The issue of containers being able to communicate with each other is critical, and also the order in which containers are deployed is important when containers have dependencies on other containers.

+As containers receive new IP addresses each time they are run, a key issue tends to be synchronising IP addresses between containers.
+Docker handles this issue through the use of environmental variables, and the use of the `docker link` command which handles the syncing of environmental variables between containers. `docker link` defines env variables providing the IP address and TCP port of other containers and by linking containers you enable containers to access each others enviromental variables.

+* Tip: Use of a wait script inside containers that have dependencies on other containers, so they wait until their dependent containers have started up before they try access them via environmental variables.

+### How to link containers ###

+`docker link` command used.
+Linking causes Docker to create several additional environment variables in the target container.

+`docker run --link <container-name>:alias [other options] <image-name>`

+For example, we might link a wildfly container to a mysql container through the following:
+* Run a container called 'mysql': `docker run -d --name mysql -e MYSQL_DATBASE=items -e MYSQL_USER=user1 -p 30306:3306 -v /var/local/mysql:var/lib/mysql mysql`
+* Run a container called 'wildfly' and link it to the container named 'mysql': `docker run --link mysql:db -d -e MYSQL_DB_NAME=items --name wildfly -p 30080:8080 do080/todoapp`
+* In the above example a container called 'wildfly' is then linked to the 'mysql' container and an alias of 'db' set for this 'mysql' container within 'wildfly'.
+The 'mysql' container can then subsequently referred to as 'db' within 'wildfly'

+#### Checking the env variables created by link ####

+As mentioned, linking creates environmental variables in the linking container for the linked container.
+To check these env variables that have been created, you can do so by:

+* Open a terminal in the linking container: `docker exec -it <name-of-linking-container> bash`
+* grep for created env variables: `env | grep <alias-for-linked-container>`

+For the previous example with wildfly and mysql, this would be done by:
+* `docker exec -it wildfly bash`
+* `env | grep DB`

+To summarise, with linking, the environmental variables of the child container (the one being linked to) are injected into the parent container (the one doing the linking) so the containers can find and communicate with each other.

 ## Orchestrating containers with Kubernetes ##